christian-cleberg/cleberg.net/content/blog/2022-06-16-terminal-lifestyle.md

 I've detailed my views on web-based minimalism and related topics in other posts throughout the years; e.g., JavaScript/CSS bloat slowing down websites that are essentially a text document.
-However, I have never really expanded beyond talking about the web and describing how I focus on minimalizing distractions in other digital environments.
+However, I have never really expanded beyond talking about the web and describing how I focus on minimizing distractions in other digital environments.

 This post is going to set the baseline for how I *try* to live my digital life.